WCC-Group/coloja/README.md

 ## Known issues

 Objects with @Value and @Builder will only be picked up when they are generated with lombok 1.16.16 or later.

+## The name?

+COverage for LOmbok generated code with JAcoco.